-

 Why level A2 is the hinge point

+If necessary your goal may be to be able to discuss at the more intellectual B1 level.
 If you don't master correct pronunciation, sentence structure and grammar essentials at A2 level you will get stuck.
 You might be able, due to your knowledge of the subject, to guess what people are saying or understand what you are reading.
 But most probably people who didn't adapt to your approximation of Dutch won't properly understand you.
 And you wouldn't be aware why.